Nature Journaling For Mom – Why It’s Awesome and How to Get Started

 The Habit of Going Outside

 For some of us, getting outside is a big deal!
-I remember, when my kids were babies, a whole week would go by, and we just did not get outside.
+I remember, when my kids were babies, a whole week would go by (maybe two?), and we just did not get outside.
 It’s not that I wanted to be cooped up all day – It just wasn’t on my list of priorities (I was too busy keeping everyone alive)!
 Can you relate?
 I’ve since learned that my mind, body, and spirit need nature.
 Nature journaling forces me outside to breathe in fresh air and experience the natural world with all of my senses.

 There was a time I thought I hated science.
 Now, I am falling in love with it!
 As I’ve tried to quench my curiosity, I’ve tasted samples of biology, physics, botany, geology, even astronomy.
-I sometimes wonder what my college path would have been if I had been introduced to science in this way.
+I sometimes wonder what my college path would have been had I been introduced to science in this way.
 For me, science in school always felt cold and un-living – nature study shows me that science is all about life!
 The combination of art and science is exciting.
 I have a deep appreciation (and a bit of jealousy) for those who have taken the time to study nature and record all that they have discovered.

 The Best Kind Of Gratitude Journal

-It humbles me and makes me feel connected to the creator of it all.
+It humbles me and makes me feel connected to the Creator of it all.
 I feel closer to God as I sit and study His creations and feel thankful that I get to be a witness to the wonder around me.
 Yes, nature journaling is the best kind of gratitude journal.

-To make it a habit, you simply need to schedule it in.
+Finally, to make it a habit, you simply need to schedule it in.
 I have nature journaling built into a weekly schedule.
 Right now, our nature journaling day is every Wednesday morning.
 The kids and I each have our own “sit spot” (a small rug we each bring to sit on in a favorite spot in the yard) and enjoy studying whatever catches our attention that day.
-I usually draw what I’m seeing, record my thoughts and feelings, the weather, and if I have time, record a few facts I look up on my phone.
-It takes about an hour, sometimes we take two if I’m lucky and everyone else is still engaged.
+I usually draw what I’m seeing, record my thoughts and feelings, the weather, and if I have time, a few facts I look up on my phone.
+It takes about an hour; sometimes we take two if I’m lucky and everyone else is still engaged.

 Now I want to hear from you!
-Have you tried nature journaling?
+Have you tried Nature journaling?
 What has been your experience in nature?
 Do you have a love or hate relationship with science?